dilaura-exp/Ezpz-Inspector/README.md

 - Add `[Tool]` attribute on top of your class declaration.
 This will enable your C# script to be instantiated, thus, modifiable during edit mode.
 - Add `[ExportButton]` attribute on top of your method declaration.
 Please note that the button currently will not pass arguments.
 - Since `[Tool]` attribute is used, other Godot's built-in methods will also be executed during edit mode.
 In this case, make sure to use `Engine.IsEditorHint()` to prevent your certain code from being executed during edit mode.

+Here are optional attributes that you can add to do more advanced stylings:
+- Add `[ControlMargin]` on top of your method to add margins to the button.
+- Add `[ControlSize]` on top of your method to change the size of the button.
+- Add `[ControlModulateColor]` on top of your method to modulate the color of the button.
+This will modulate based on the button style of your theme.
+Note: Make sure the method also has `[ExportButton]` attribute.

 # Example